kushal-r/coding-interview/docs/transaction-isolation-levels.md

 **Non repeatable Reads:** A *non repeatable read* occurs when a transaction reads the same row twice and gets different results each time.
 For example transaction 1 reads a row from the database, transaction 2 updates/deletes the row and commits the update/delete.
 Transaction 1 tries to re-read the same row, it gets updated row or fids that the row has been deleted.

 **Phantoms:** A *phantom* is a row that matches some search criteria which is not initially discovered.
 For example suppose transaction 1 executes a query which returns a set of rows.
 Transaction 2 inserts/updates a row that matches the search criteria of transaction 1.
-If transaction 1 re-executes the same query itt gets a different set of rows.
+If transaction 1 re-executes the same query it gets a different set of rows.

 Four transaction isolation levels based on this above criteria are as follows: